The Sea-Wolf: Other

 The book was adapted in four hour-long episodes for BBC Radio 4 by Ed Thomason, and was first broadcast in 1991.
-It featured Jack Klaff as Wolf, Kerry Shale as van Weyden and Ian Dury as Mugridge.
+It featured Jack Klaff as Wolf, Kerry Shale as Van Weyden and Ian Dury as Mugridge.

+The comic book The Sea Wolf by Riff Reb's is based on London's novel.
+It was published in French in 2012 and received the Prix de la BD Fnac.
+An English translation appeared in 2014.

+In Ray Nayler's 2022 novel The Mountain in the Sea, an autonomously-piloted fishing ship is named the Sea Wolf, and its slave crew find "Wolf Larsen, Captain" stenciled on the armored steel door of its wheelhouse.